-This fungus is NOT in New Zealand and is an unwanted organism under the Biosecurity Act 1993.
+This fungus is NOT present in New Zealand.
 If you suspect the presence of myrtle rust on plants in New Zealand, call MPI’s Exotic Pests and Diseases hotline on 0800 80 99 66.

 Do not attempt to touch or collect samples as this may increase the spread of this disease.

 Myrtle rust (Puccinia psidii) is a serious fungal disease that affects plants in the myrtle family (family Myrtaceae).
 The myrtle family consists of trees and shrubs originating in both tropical and temperate regions.
 Well known members of the Myrtle family include eucalypts, guava, bottlebrushes (Callisternon spp.) and New Zealand native species such as pohutukawa, rata and manuka.

 Myrtle rust attacks young, soft, actively growing leaves, shoot tips and young stems.
 Initial symptoms are powdery, bright yellow or orange-yellow pustules on leaves, tips and stems.
 The developing lesions may cause a deformation of the leaves and shoots, and twig dieback if the infection is severe.
 Symptoms also sometimes affect inflorescences and fruit.
 Infection of highly susceptible plants may result in plant death.

 Myrtle rust spores can be readily dispersed by wind or on clothing, equipment etc. Both modes of dispersal can transport spores very long distances.